document routing automation

 What is document workflow automation?

 Document workflow automation is the use of software to automate the step-by-step process of how documents are handled, including data extraction, validation, structuring, and reporting.
+Solutions like Fintelite makes it easy to design automated business document workflows visually using drag-and-drop, while fully extendable with code when needed.

 Is human-in-the-loop necessary in document workflow automation?